 Remember, everyone is an individual and your base level of fitness may vary.
 If you are newer to running and find some of the early runs in this guide a little challenging, consider completing the 10 km training guide first to give yourself a strong base to work from.

-If you have the time and don’t feel the 12 week program is enough to get you ready, you can add extra weeks throughout to make it 16 or 20 weeks.
+If you have the time and don’t feel the 12 week program is enough to get you ready, just add extra weeks throughout to make it 16 or 20 weeks.

 Run: The pace you run at should be comfortable.
 If you’re training with a friend, the two of you should be able to hold a conversation.
 If you measure your heart rate, your target zone should be between 65 and 75% of your maximum heart rate.